-- Blue Mountains National Park, which protects many important cultural sites of the Dharug and Wiradjuri people, and has a number of easily accessibly and signposted Aboriginal rock art sites.
+- Blue Mountains National Park, which protects many important cultural sites of the Dharug and Wiradjuri people, has a number of easily accessibly and signposted Aboriginal rock art sites.

 A small shelter with Aboriginal rock art, just outside the Wollemi National Park.
 The deep overhang has a number of hand stencils, as well as one of a hand and a club.